 Princess Julia 02:02

 timeline maybe of club events going on.
 So some of my earliest memories of clubbing are places such as the sombrero.
 And so this temporary set was on Kensington High Street, the sombrero was on Kensington High Street.
 And it was a little gay club in a basement.
 But some weird drinks licence down there.
-Where if you got there early enough, you’d have this sort of like spam stopper served to you like actual spam, two slices of white bread, a leaf of salad, and some presumably spam, which actually we were all starving.
-So we get it
+Where if you got there early enough, you’d have this sort of like spam supper served to you like actual spam, two slices of white bread, a leaf of salad, and some presumably spam, which, actually we were all starving.
+So we ate it

 K Anderson 02:58

 just to get you in the dancing mood

 Princess Julia 03:01